 We have not been provided with drawings or renderings showing how the proposed subdivision will be situated in relation to the current land topography and in direct relation to our existing homes.
 While simple cross-sections were provided by the applicant on the 18th of February, they were only in relation to the subject property, not to any neighbouring properties, and did not include information about how tall the buildings will be.
 Additionally, our neighbourhood has been informed by the city planner that any drawings provided to date are not binding and could change greatly from what ultimately is built.
 We feel strongly that we should be shown exactly how high any retaining walls will be, where exactly the fence and landscaping will be and what it will look like.
-We feel we deserve to know how much higher the houses will be from ours, what type of retaining wall we will be looking at and how much these houses will be looking into our backyards, especially given the greatly reduced rear setbacks proposed.
+We feel we deserve to know how much higher the houses will be looking into our backyards, especially given the greatly reduced rear setbacks proposed.
 The applicant has provided primarily aerial views of the proposal.